-I’m going to reveal the single most important invocation.
+I’m going to reveal the single most important Taoist invocation.
 If you do no other invocation than this one, your spirituality will grow.

 Invocation is really about you sitting down and setting up a direct, responsive relationship between you and the Tao.
-I often liken text study of such things as Tao Te Ching to reading porn.
+In cojntrast, I often liken text study of such things as the Tao Te Ching to reading porn.
 It gives you the fantasy of a relationship, but it doesn’t involve any of the trouble or work of setting up a relationship with a real person.

 Invocation is you learning to talk to the Tao itself, in a way that it will respond–much like learning to talk to potential mates in a way that they will respond.